kartik-v/yii2-sortable/README.md

 yii2-sortable
 =================

-This widget allows you to create sortable lists and grids using native HTML5 drag and drop API for Yii 2.0.
-The widget is based on the lightweight [html5sortable](http://farhadi.ir/projects/html5sortable) jQuery plugin and offers these features:
+A Yii 2 widget allows you to create sortable lists and grids and manipulate them using simple drag and drop.
+It is based on the lightweight [html5sortable](http://farhadi.ir/projects/html5sortable) jQuery plugin, which uses native HTML5 API for drag and drop.
+It is a leaner alternative for the JUI Sortable plugin and offers very similar functionality.
+The **yii2-sortable widget** offers these features:

 - Less than 1KB (minified and gzipped).
 - Built using native HTML5 drag and drop API.